 Our customers benefit from macroeconomic factors driving the growth of CEA, including expanded adoption of CEA and vertical farming by commercial growers and consumers, as well as the growth in cannabis, hemp and other end-markets.
 As the world population grows and urbanizes, vertical farming is increasingly being used to meet the demand for food crops.
-Industry publications estimate that the global vertical farming market will expand at a 24.6% CAGR from 2019 to 2026.
+Industry publications estimate that the global vertical farming market will expand at a 24% CAGR from 2019 to 2023.
 In addition, the U.S. and Canadian cannabis markets had an estimated value of approximately \$14 billion in 2019, and are projected to grow to \$37 billion by 2024.
 The hemp market has benefited from consumer adoption of hemp-derived CBD products.
-According to research from The Brightfield Group, the total market for CBD will increase from approximately \$4 billion in 2019 to \$17 billion by 2025, representing an approximate ~26% CAGR.
+According to industry publications, the U.S. hemp-derived CBD market is expected to grow from \$1.2 billion in 2019 to \$6.9 billion in 2025, representing a six-year CAGR of 33.8%.
 We expect to capitalize on favorable cannabis and hemp growth trends by continuing to expand our operations globally.